nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 -->

 ### Resource not found ###
-Example scenarios are outlined below which show when a CDSS Server would support this behaviour:
+Example scenarios are outlined below illustrating support for this behaviour during interactions between a CDSS and EMS Server:

-* When a request references a resource that cannot be resolved; for example, this error should be expected when an EMS request references the unique id of a `ServiceDefinition` or a `Questionnaire`, but the id is not known by the receiving CDSS as follows:-
+* When a request references a resource that cannot be resolved; for example, this error should be expected when an EMS GET request uses as a parameter the unique logical id of a `ServiceDefinition` or a `Questionnaire`, but the id is not known by the receiving CDSS.
-    * EMS retrieval of a `ServiceDefinition` or a `Questionnaire` by logical id from a CDSS.

-The tables below summarise the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for these exception scenarios.
+The tables below summarise the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for these exception scenarios.

 | HTTP Code | issue-severity | issue-type |  Details.Code | Details.Display | Diagnostics |
 |-----------|----------------|------------|--------------|-----------------|-------------------|